What Is a Dental Implant?

-Dental implant is not suitable for children and teenager as their jaw is stilling growing till the early adulthood.
-Any age above 20 years old will a suitable time to receive dental implant.
+A dental implant is not suitable for children and teenager as their jaw is stilling growing till early adulthood.
+Any age above 20 years old will be a suitable time to receive a dental implant.

 Our dentists will check your general health, the bone quantity in the jaw and will discuss the different implant treatment options available with you.

 How many days of sick leave will I get for implant surgery?